 Per Section 11.3 of the Oro Valley Drainage Criteria Manual, "all basins within the Town of Oro Valley shall be considered Critical Basins."
-As a result of this Critical Basin designation, the 100- year flood stormwater flows exiting the means of detention and/or other rainwater harvesting techniques.
+As a result of this Critical Basin designation, the 100- year flood stormwater flows exiting the site in the proposed condition are required to match the existing condition flows or be reduced by means of detention and/or other rainwater harvesting techniques.